SoftIron/manifold-api/README.md

 Included in the response is an access token in the form of a JSON Web Token with a 10 minute TTL.

+## Tokens

-## Access Token
+### Access Token

-All subsequest requests must used the access token in the `Authorization` header, for example:
+All subsequest requests must use the access token in the `Authorization` header, for example:

 ```
 Authorization: Bearer dht467bv4570flw2r